 Tyrrell Historical Library

-The Romanesque-Gothic building that houses the Tyrrell was designed by Alonzo N. Dawson, a prominent Texas architect, and built for the First Baptist Church of Beaumont in 1903.
+The Romanesque-Gothic building that houses the Tyrrell Library was designed by Alonzo N. Dawson, a prominent Texas architect, and built for the First Baptist Church of Beaumont in 1903.
 When the church moved to larger quarters in 1923, Captain W.C.
 Tyrrell bought the building and donated it to the citizens of Beaumont for use as a library in memory of his wife, Helen.
 Tyrrell Public Library opened on September 16, 1974, when a new building was erected.

 The Tyrrell Public Library then became the Tyrrell Historical Library when a new, larger public library was built two blocks down the road.
-The library has thousand of periodical on genealogy and Texas history.
+The library has thousands of periodicals on genealogy and Texas history.
 Other resources are the vertical files which contain newspaper clippings, pamphlets, and programs which document the history of Beaumont and Southeast Texas.
 The library also has genealogy vertical files containing information on families that include group sheets, pedigree charts and newspaper clippings.
-In addition, the library contains more than 25,000 books on genealogy, Texas history and art as well as computers available for use with internet access to hundreds of online databases for genealogical research.
+In addition, the library contains more than 25,000 books on genealogy, Texas history and art, as well as computers available for use with internet access to hundreds of online databases for genealogical research.

 The Tyrrell Historical Library is open and free to the public for research; however, the library does not allow visitors to check anything out of the library since they contain some of the only copies of these important historical documents.